 He Continues to Give to Us.

-TREATISE ON PURGATORY – Chapter VII and Reflection
+TREATISE ON PURGATORY – Chapter IX and Reflection

 TREATISE ON PURGATORY by St. Catherine of Genoa

-TREATISE ON PURGATORY – Chapter VI and Reflection
+TREATISE ON PURGATORY – Chapter VIII and Reflection

 TREATISE ON PURGATORY by St. Catherine of Genoa